 Nat Love a.k.a.
 Deadwood Dick a.k.a.
 Red River Dick was a cowboy, a pullman porter, a former slave -- and a bestselling author.
 Love's 1907 memoir The Life and Adventures of Nat Love, captivated Americans and cemented his legacy as the frontier's most famous Black cowboy.
-The forthcoming Netflix film The Harder They Fall will dramatize Love's life with theatrical twists... but learn the real story here.
+The 2021 Netflix film The Harder They Fall dramatizes Love's life with theatrical twists... but learn the real story here.

 Nat Love's Early Years